 Like many of us, Brandon communicates effectively without words—with an affirmative smile, or a relevant glance at what’s in his thoughts.

 “Most of the time Brandon is happy,” Jen observes.
 “But if something’s wrong, he’s going to let you know.
 If he can’t verbally get something out, he’ll make little noises, or tell us with his expressions.
-We just know,” says the mom who does, indeed, know her son’s wishes from a lifetime of shared living and caregiving.
+We just know,” says the mom who does, indeed, know her son’s wishes.

 And since he shows such clear delight in being outdoors, with the wind in his face, and the adrenaline of speed and energy adding fuel to the fun, the Kucowskis continue to focus on future plans built around those elements: